-Don’t worry, this post has nothing to do with Little House on the Prairie (though my psychological makeup probably has a lot to do with the show) and not much to do with M.A.S.H. aside from the fact that every preconception I had about South Korea, North Korea, or all of Korea was pretty much based on an American TV show made in the 1970s about a war that took place in the 1950s.
+Don’t worry, this post has nothing to do with most of those shows (though my psychological makeup probably has a lot to do with the show) and not much to do with M.A.S.H. aside from the fact that every preconception I had about South Korea, North Korea, or all of Korea was pretty much based on an American TV show made in the 1970s about a war that took place in the 1950s.
 This is probably the reason I was so surprised to find an ultra-modern nation rather than rice paddies and water buffalo as I had subconsciously been expecting.

 In any event, since the Korean War had played such a large part in my childhood development through M.A.S.H, I knew that I would pay a visit to the DMZ that sits between North and South Korea.
-For those who don’t know, DMZ stands for Demilitarized Zone and is an area where it is prohibited to have weapons, armies, or military facilities.
+DMZ stands for Demilitarized Zone and is an area where it is prohibited to have weapons, armies, or military facilities.
 The two Koreas are technically still at war but they signed an armistice back on July 27, 1953.
 The Korean DMZ is a 248 km long and 4 km wide (155 x 2.5 miles) swath of land that runs between Kim Jong Ils wacky North Korean regime and the ultra modern South Korean industrial state.
 This is the world’s largest DMZ and it has been active for more than 50 years now.
 The amazing thing about the DMZ is that since no humans have been in it for most of the time it has existed, nature has almost fully recovered and it is filled with wildlife, forests, and more despite once being ruined by the horrors of war.

 So, I wanted to visit the DMZ.
 I was going to go to the DMZ from Seoul but when I saw glossy tourist brochures and realized it would mean riding a bus with a tour guide and then taking an escorted walk into the (Panmunjan) area before getting on the bus again for an awful tourist lunch, I decided that there had to be a better way.
 I figured I would find it even though when I asked in Seoul, nearly everyone told me that this was the only way to see the DMZ.